 - Income Verification: All sources of income for a household must be submitted.
 Agency Income guidelines do apply.

-- If employed: The Client MUST provide at least two (2) of your most recent check stubs.
+- If employed: The Client MUST provide check stubs for the past 30 days.

 - If self employed: The Client MUST provide the last quarterly tax forms.